MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm-enrollment-of-windows-devices.md

     ![account successfully added.](images/unifiedenrollment-rs1-27.png)

-### Connect to MDM on a desktop (enrolling in device management)
+### Enroll in device management only

 All Windows 10-based devices can be connected to MDM.
 You can connect to an MDM through the Settings app.

-### Use the Settings app

 To create a local account and connect the device:

 1. Launch the Settings app.